I get it.

 This book is a tell-all insight into the world of healthcare in America.
 It’s a bit of a difficult read, especially for someone like me in the industry.
 But it’s a great reminder of the need for transparency and trust to actually get what we need versus what is shoved into our faces.

 Save yourselves from paying crushing amounts on insurance and getting nothing in return.
 Know what you have, what you need, and what you can get.
 You can always give me a call if reading this book is not something you have time to do.
-My 15-minute healthcare consultation is free.
+Here’s my 15-minute healthcare consultation link.

 ‘An American Sickness: How Healthcare Became Big Business and How You Can Take It Back’ by Elisabeth Rosenthal